Life After Divorce: 25 Ways to Recover and Restart

 12. Group therapy

 Try group therapy.
-Join a group where you can share your feelings with others who are suffering the same as you.
+Join a group where you can share your feelings with others who are going through the same phase you.
 Sometimes it helps to know that you are not alone.

-It will give you a purpose, and every time you share your feelings with them or listen to their suffering, it will be relatable.
+It will give you a purpose, and every time you share your feelings with them or listen to their thoughts, it will be relatable.

 13. Cut ties with your ex-spouse